Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Nausea, vomiting, epigastric pain.

-• Impaired mobility of the tendons of the lower extremities.
+• Violation of the mobility of the tendon of the lower extremities.

 • Rash, itching, burning of the skin.